Northern Uganda, Uganda: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-May in this region is pretty consistently hot.
+December is hot.
 Temperatures average in the 70s F (mid 20s C), with daytime temperatures significantly higher.
-It rains about half of the time.
+It rains about a third of the time.

 What to wear/what to pack: